Do Mud Tires Make Your Truck Shake? [What Else Could It Be?]

 If you have access to a pressure washer, congratulations on making it to the speedrun of car cleaning.

-While pressure washing is technically the exact opposite of mudding, it can be just as much fun and even more satisfying in the end.
+While pressure washing is technically the opposite of mudding, it can be just as much fun and even more satisfying.

 Follow all safety rules when using the pressure washer!
 Wear full-length pants and close-toed shoes that offer full protection, and never put a body part in the stream.

-Avoid paint chips in your truck because the pressure washer will take the paint right off if it catches that.
+Avoid paint chips in your truck because the pressure washer will remove the paint if it catches it.

 Pressure wash in all the corners, through the whole wheel well, in the tire tread, and anywhere else a clump of mud could be hiding that needs to be cleaned out

-The pressure washer should handle it without any problem and will leave your truck cleaner than you’ve ever seen it.
+The pressure washer should handle it without any problem and will leave your truck cleaner than ever.

 However, you should never pressure wash your car.